Skip to content

 We've been conditioned to believe that belief alone is strength.

-That staying positive, visualizing success, and "keeping the faith" will pull us through any challenge.
+If you stay positive, visualize success, and "keep the faith," it will pull us through any challenge.

 But blind optimism isn’t hope.
-It’s a gamble you haven’t examined.
+It’s a gamble.

 No one learned this lesson better than Admiral James Stockdale, a U.S. Navy officer who survived over seven grueling years as a prisoner of war in Vietnam.
 Stockdale observed an unsettling pattern among his fellow prisoners: